d-kavinraja/Implementation-of-CPU-scheduling/README.md

 5. Enqueue processes that arrive at time 0 into the ready queue and mark them as entered (isentered) with count increments.

-6. Enter the main scheduling loop, which continues until the timer reaches the total remaining burst time (totalsrt).

-7. Dequeue a process from the front of the ready queue (queue[f]) and select it for execution.

-8. If the selected process is starting for the first time (isstarted is 0), record its start time (ST) and calculate its waiting time (WT).

-9. Execute the process for a time quantum (tq) or until its burst time (BUT) is less than tq, whichever comes first.
-Update the timer accordingly.
-10. If the process has completed its burst time (BUT becomes 0), record its finish time (FT), calculate its waiting time (WT), turnaround time (TT), and response ratio (RR), and mark it as completed (iscompleted).

-11. Check for processes that have arrived and have not entered the ready queue (isentered is 0).
-Enqueue them into the ready queue with count increments.

-12. If the selected process is not completed, enqueue it back into the ready queue.
+6. If the selected process is not completed, enqueue it back into the ready queue.

-13. Repeat the scheduling loop until the timer reaches totalsrt.
+7. Repeat the scheduling loop until the timer reaches totalsrt.

-14. Display the scheduling results, including process ID (PRO), arrival time (AT), initial burst time (BUT), start time (ST), finish time (FT), waiting time (WT), turnaround time (TT), and response ratio (RR) for each process.
+8. Display the scheduling results, including process ID (PRO), arrival time (AT), initial burst time (BUT), start time (ST), finish time (FT), waiting time (WT), turnaround time (TT), and response ratio (RR) for each process.

-15. Calculate and display the average waiting time (AWT) and average turnaround time (ATAT) for all processes.
+9. Calculate and display the average waiting time (AWT) and average turnaround time (ATAT) for all processes.

 ## PROGRAM:
 ```c